najamgul/Web-Scraper/README.md

 ## 📌 Project Overview

-This project is an advanced web scraper designed to extract **text-based information** from various online sources using **Python** and **AI/ML technologies**.
+This project is an advanced web scraper designed to extract **text-based and image based information** from various online sources using **Python** and **AI/ML technologies**.
 Unlike traditional scrapers, this tool intelligently filters and prioritizes relevant content based on user input and context.
 It continuously improves over time through machine learning, providing a smarter and more efficient data extraction solution.

 ## 🎯 Key Features